 Camm Rowland, executive creative director:

-Many famous writers have a habit of drinking coffee, by the way: it encourages positive thinking and stimulates memory, boosting spirits and motivating us to create.
+Many famous writers have a habit of drinking coffee: it helps positive thinking and stimulates memory, boosting spirits and motivating us to create.

 We decided to follow the lead of Alex and asked two questions to several educators and creative professionals: “How would you define creativity?
-Do you have any tips for students on generating ideas?”
+Do you have any tips for students on generating creative college essay ideas?”

 That’s what they think.